Silvenga/silvenga.com/src/posts/archive/kicking-dnscontrol-up-a-notch.md

+---
-Title: Kicking DnsControl Up a Notch with Typescript
+title: Kicking DnsControl Up a Notch with Typescript
-Published: 2/11/18
+date: 2018-11-02
-Description: Improving "DNS as Code" with type checking and Intellisense
+description: Improving "DNS as Code" with type checking and Intellisense
 ---

 I love this new era of infrastructure as code being a DevOps developer.
 I can apply my knowledge of code, beyond just simple scripts and programs, to fully managing my infrastructure - all from the comfort of VSCode and Git.